-This phrase is commonly used when a person is forgotten quickly or he or she disappears without a trace.
+This phrase is commonly used when a person is forgotten quickly, or he or she disappears without a trace.
 It is the name of a river in Georgia from the Kakheti region.
 It was when the Dagestians kidnapped Georgians, and they crossed the river of Chailuri.
 Another symbolic meaning of this proverb is the idea that people were forever saying goodbye to their relatives from their homeland.

 - ოჯახში ბევრი შვილის ყოლაც ცეცხლია როგორც ვერცხლი (ojakhshi bevri shvilis q’olats tsetskhlia rogorts vertskhli) – Having many children in the family is fire as well as silver

-This Georgian proverb is used in a family situation where the mother and a father should be responsible for raising their children, but it is a very hard commitment.
+This Georgian proverb is used in a family situation where the mother and father should be responsible for raising their children, but it is a very hard commitment.
 This wisdom came from the word of God from the Proverbs of the Old Testament Bible.

 - დღეში შვიდი პარასკევის ქონა (dgheshi shvidi p’arask’evis kona) – Having seven fridays a day

 We all know that everyone is excited when they hear the word ‘Friday’ because it is the day before the weekend.
-Also, having seven Fridays in a week would mean enjoying or having fun in a whole week.
+Also, having seven Fridays in a week would mean enjoying or having fun for a whole week.
 However, in Georgian sayings, it is different from what you think.
-When you say that an individual has seven Fridays, an individual is hesitant in one certain topic.
+When you say that an individual has seven Fridays, an individual is hesitant about one certain topic.
 To simply put, this person always changes his/ her mind and opinion.

 - მეცამეტე ღორი (metsamet’e ghori) -The thirteenth pig

 We all know that a female pig tends to have 12 breasts to feed her piglets, so the one dirty pig, which is the thirteenth pig, would be a spare.
 But in Georgian sayings, the meaning is different.
 This means that a person uses his/her mouth to speak rudely in expressing opinions or needless statements.
-Also, the number has nothing to do with the symbolic meaning, but it has something to do with the symbol of pig, which is dirty, and from this idea, a dirty pig pollutes.
+Also, the number has nothing to do with the symbolic meaning, but it has something to do with the symbol of the pig, which is dirty, and from this idea, a dirty pig pollutes.